Martina10000/Snakemake_trial/README.md

 If you have any doubts I can be conatcted at msangeniscrusi@gmail.com

 ## Authors and acknowledgment
-The scripts are taken from the Seurat tutorial (https://satijalab.org/seurat/articles/pbmc3k_tutorial.html) the only original work is the implementation into a snakmake pipeline and the merge script for compiling all the resulting reprots (htmls) into one index.
+The scripts are taken from the Seurat tutorial (https://satijalab.org/seurat/articles/pbmc3k_tutorial.html) the only original work is the implementation into a snakmake pipeline and the merge script for compiling all the resulting reports (htmls) into one index.